IFCA-Advanced-Computing/workflow-DL-HPC/README.md

 This script launches the [job_udocker.sh](https://github.com/jgonzalezab/workflow-DL-HPC/blob/main/experiments/synthetic-benchmark/job_udocker.sh) script which finally sets up the MPI parameters and run the jobs via udocker.

 Once the [control.sh](https://github.com/jgonzalezab/workflow-DL-HPC/blob/main/experiments/synthetic-benchmark/control.sh) is launched via some workload manager (Slurm in this case) the distributed training of the deep learning models will be executed.
-When it finish Slurm will return a log file with the images/sec processed for each model on each GPU configuration.
+When it finish Slurm will return a log file with the images/sec processed for each model on each GPU configuration, besides a .pkl file containing these results.
+This last file will be saved in the [results](https://github.com/jgonzalezab/workflow-DL-HPC/tree/main/experiments/synthetic-benchmark/benchmark/results) folder.

 #### Native environment